machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 > <small><a href="https://github.com/lrills/HoloPomodoro">HoloPomodoro</a> is a pomodoro timer with VTuber image</small>

-An well-designed image helps users to know it, recognize it and get closer to it.
+A well-designed image helps users to know it, recognize it and get closer to it.
-This make it like a real-life NPC.
+This makes it like a real-life NPC.

 ### Automating Social Media

-Businesses spend lots of human resource on social media today, mainly for marketing and customer services.
+Businesses spend lots of human resources on social media today, mainly for marketing and customer services.
 A sociable app can automate these works and save huge cost.

 <video height={400} autoplay="autoplay" loop inline muted>